 Wheat, barley, mustard, peas, gram (chickpea), lentil (masoor), oats, and region-specific vegetables in some areas.

-What are Kharif and Rabi crops in India?
+What Are Kharif and Rabi Crops in India?
+(Farmer Explanation)

 Kharif and Rabi refer to India’s two main cropping seasons.
 Kharif crops are usually grown with the arrival of the monsoon, while Rabi crops are grown after the monsoon in winter.
 Understanding these seasons helps farmers plan sowing, irrigation, harvest, storage and crop protection.